idvorkin/idvorkin.github.io/_d/facebook.md

 ### Facebook Groups instead of e-mail

 Facebook has an enterprise product called Workspace, which is essentially FB.
-FB uses this instead of e-mail.
+FB uses this instead of email.

-I was very skeptical of this at first, and always concerned I'd miss something, but after a few months of use I acclimatised, and now I love it, and would hate going back to e-mail.
+I was very skeptical of this at first, and always concerned I'd miss something, but after a few months of use I acclimatized, and now I love it, and would hate going back to email.
 Here are some translations/great things about it.

 - Stuff that translates to email.

   - Groups are essentially public email lists.
-  - Notifications are your unread e-mail inbox.
+  - Notifications are your unread email inbox.
-  - You cc by doing an @mention, and it shows up in the notifcation feed.
+  - You cc by doing an @mention, and it shows up in the notification feed.
-  - Sharing across groups is like cross posting multiple lists.
+  - Sharing across groups is like cross-posting multiple lists.

 - Everything is public